Skip to content

 tmp_path = tmp.name

-chunks = chunker.chunk(
+chunks = chunker.chunk_file(

 path=tmp_path,